-Our employment agreements with Ms. Barrett, Mr. Kim and Mr. Smith provide that they are eligible for severance benefits upon certain involuntary terminations of employment, including in connection with a change in control, as described below.
+Our employment agreements with Ms. Barrett, Dr. Schoenberg and Mr. Smith provide that they are eligible for severance benefits upon certain involuntary terminations of employment, including in connection with a change in control, as described below.

-Pursuant to each of their respective employment agreements (or amended employment agreement in the case of Ms. Barrett and Mr. Smith), if the named executive officer is terminated by the Company without cause, by the named executive officer for good reason, or due to the named executive officer's death or disability (in the case of Ms. Barrett, Mr. Kim and Mr. Smith), then the named executive officer will be entitled to the following severance benefits: (i) continuing base salary payments for 6 months (or 12 months in the case of Ms. Barrett); (ii) a prorated target annual bonus for the year of termination (to the extent earned based on company performance and with any individual performance component deemed achieved); (iii) any unpaid annual bonus earned with respect to the year preceding termination; (iv) each restricted share award and option held by the named executive officer at the time of such termination that is outstanding and unvested will accelerate vesting and, as applicable, exercisability as to 8.33% of the award (or in the case of Ms. Barrett, the portion of the award otherwise scheduled to vest within the 12 month period following termination) and (v) COBRA payment reimbursement for up to 6 months (or 12 months in the case of Ms. Barrett) following such termination.
+Pursuant to their respective amended employment agreements, if the named executive officer is terminated by the Company without cause, by the named executive officer for good reason, or due to the named executive officer's death or disability (in the case of Ms. Barrett and Mr. Smith), then the named executive officer will be entitled to the following severance benefits: (i) continuing base salary payments for 6 months (or 12 months in the case of Ms. Barrett and up to 12 months in the case of Dr. Schoenberg); (ii) a prorated target annual bonus for the year of termination (to the extent earned based on company performance and with any individual performance component deemed achieved); (iii) any unpaid annual bonus earned with respect to the year preceding termination; (iv) the accelerated vesting of restricted shares and options held by the named executive officer at the time of such termination (in the case of Ms. Barrett, the portion of the award otherwise scheduled to vest within the 12 month period following termination; in the case of Dr. Schoenberg, 50% of the then-unvested award shall be deemed immediately vested and exercisable as of the termination date; and in the case of Mr. Smith, vesting will be accelerated by one quarter, such that 8.33% of the then-unvested restricted shares and options will be deemed immediately vested and exercisable); and (v) COBRA payment reimbursement for up to 6 months for Mr. Smith, and 12 months in the case of Ms. Barrett following such termination.

-If there is a change in control and the named executive officer is terminated without cause or resigns for good reason, in either case within three months prior to, or 24 months following the effective date of the change in control, the named executive officer will be entitled to the following severance benefits, in lieu of the severance benefits described above: (i) a lump sum payment equal to the sum of (1) 12 months (18 months in the case of Ms. Barrett) of his or her then-current annual base salary and (2) 100% of his or her current target annual bonus; (ii) the amount of any COBRA premium payments made by the named executive officer during the 12 months (or 18 months in the case of Ms. Barrett) following such termination; and (iii) 100% vesting and exercisability of all of his or her Company equity awards that are outstanding and unvested as of the termination date.
+If there is a change in control and the named executive officer is terminated without cause or resigns for good reason, in either case within three months prior to, or 24 months following the effective date of the change in control, all three named executive officers will be entitled to 100% vesting and exercisability of all of his or her Company equity awards or other equity interests that are outstanding and unvested as of the termination date, and Ms. Barrett and Mr. Smith will be entitled to the following severance benefits, in lieu of the corresponding severance benefits described above: (i) a lump sum payment equal to the sum of (1) 12 months (18 months in the case of Ms. Barrett) of his or her thencurrent annual base salary and (2) 100% of his or her current target annual bonus; and (ii) the amount of any COBRA premium payments made by the named executive officer during the 12 months (or 18 months in the case of Ms. Barrett) following such termination.

-Payment of the severance benefits described in the preceding paragraphs is subject to the named executive officer signing and not revoking a separation agreement and release of claims in a form satisfactory to us (except in the case of death with respect to Ms. Barrett only).
+Payment of the severance benefits described in the preceding paragraphs is subject to the named executive officer signing and not revoking a separation agreement and release of claims in a form satisfactory to us.